NFL mock draft 2020: Combine results shake up first-round picks for Cowboys, Packers, Browns, others

 - Trevon Diggs, CB, Alabama

 The 49ers want to consider cornerback with restricted upside reverse Richard Sherman, who turns 32 in March.
-Diggs affords good measurement (6-1, 205 kilos), energy and downfield pace.
-He shot up the board shortly throughout his large senior season (3 interceptions in 12 video games).
+Diggs provides good measurement (6-1, 205 kilos), energy and downfield pace.
+He shot up the board shortly throughout his massive senior season (3 interceptions in 12 video games).

 32. Kansas Metropolis Chiefs (12-4)